Seven Ways To Identify A Toxic Relationship And How To Get Help

 Takeaway

 Toxic relationships can make you feel devalued, disrespected, demeaned, and misunderstood.
 They can negatively affect your self-esteem.
 You might feel guilty as well as exhausted and emotionally depleted from trying to please a partner or from avoiding being the target of their negativity.
 Toxic relationships can affect your physical and mental health, leading to cardiovascular problems as well as anxiety and depression.
-Help is available from the certified mental health professionals at Regain, though.
-Get started today, and start taking steps toward the healthy life you deserve.
+Help is available from certified mental health professionals, though, whenever you’re ready to ask for it.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.